Lining up suspects for witnesses to point out who did it.

 - Parodied in the episode, "Mr. Monk and the Red-Headed Stranger" where there is a lineup for a blind witness - in this case, Willie Nelson and a group of volunteers go into a room with Ms. Mass, the witness, standing in the observation room.
 The lineup men then each read off a card that says, "Tell anybody about this and I'll kill you."
 The first and second volunteers do not clear (respectively, a guy with a gruff voice and a guy with a nasal voice), but then she identifies Nelson.

 - "Mr. Monk and the Captain's Marriage" - Stottlemeyer suspects that a hothead sergeant named Ryan Sharkey, Jr. is having an affair with his wife Karen.
 He takes a photo from Monk and Natalie and manages to get into a witness lineup that Randy has volunteered Sharkey into participating in.
 Monk and Natalie join Randy and the witness, Gerald Vengal, in the viewing room as the volunteers enter.
 Sharkey insults Stottlemeyer, causing a fight to break out in the lineup room, busting the lineup completely.

-- In The Wire episode "Sentencing", when Kima is shot on The Wire, they can't do a line-up because she is still in the hospital, so they use a photo array.
-Bunk tries to "fat finger" Wee Bey, the man they think is the shooter ( Correctly.)
+- In The Wire episode "Sentencing", when Kima is shot, they can't do a line-up because she is still in the hospital, so they use a photo array.
+Bunk tries to "fat finger" Wee Bey, the man they think is the shooter (Correctly.)
 But Kima can't remember and refuses to lie.

 - Little Britain had this in an ep.
 Too bad the victim is a Dirty Old Woman and all she does is phhhhwoooaaaar he's gorgeous!